 GeneCards Summary for HDAC2 Gene

 HDAC2 (Histone Deacetylase 2) is a Protein Coding gene.
-Diseases associated with HDAC2 include endometrial stromal sarcoma and rett syndrome.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with HDAC2 include cerebellar ataxia, deafness, and narcolepsy, autosomal dominant and colorectal cancer.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
 GO annotations related to this gene include poly(A) RNA binding and sequence-specific DNA binding.
 An important paralog of this gene is HDAC8.

 UniProtKB/Swiss-Prot Summary for HDAC2 Gene